 In this course we will explore the world of entities in Drupal 8 using the example of managing events as part of your Drupal site.
 While historically nodes and node types are used exclusively for all content management needs, Drupal 8 makes it very appealing to create new entity types that are custom-tailored to your specific use-case.
 By gluing together just the parts of functionality that you want, you can utilize all of Drupal’s power and flexibility for your custom entities with a minimal amount of code.
 In addition to being a great, practical addition to your toolbox for future Drupal projects, the ability to create your own entity types comes with a deep understanding of the Drupal 8 Entity API and its components.

 At the end of the course participants will have gained an in-depth understanding of the Drupal 8 Entity API.
 On top of that they will have created a ready-to-use Event entity type that is highly integrated and benefits from all of Drupal's flexibilities - all with very few lines of code.

 - What are entities?

 On top of that the following topics will be covered as aspects relating to entities:

 - Access control

-- Have you created (or tried to create) a custom entity type before in Drupal 7?
+- Have you created (or tried to create) a custom entity type before in Drupal 7 (or 8)?

-This course entails creating a Drupal module so some familiarity with PHP programming is required.
-Experience with creating Drupal 7 or Drupal 8 modules is not required.
-Familiarity with Drupal and the terminology and concepts encountered when building sites - fields, view modes or views, for example - are helpful, but not strictly required.
+This course entails creating a Drupal module so familiarity with PHP programming and some experience with creating Drupal 7 or Drupal 8 modules is required.
+Some basic familiarity with Git and Drush is also required.

-Trainers: Tobias Stöckler, Jan Stöckler and Christian López Espínola
+Trainers: Tobias Stöckler (tstoeckler), Jan Stöckler (janstoeckler) & Christian López Espínola (penyaskito)